hilt86/misp-importer/readme.md

 ## Quick start

+1. Copy misp-importer.yaml.template to misp-importer.yaml
-1. Customise misp-importer.yaml to your liking.
+2. Customise misp-importer.yaml to your liking.
 You probably want to pop this in it's own namespace to isolate this from other workloads.
-2. Create the kubernetes secrets (TODO - move this to the yaml)
+3. Create the kubernetes secrets (TODO - move this to the yaml)
 ```
  k create secret generic misp-creds --from-literal=api.key='protecting aussie businesses' --from-literal=url='threatbear cybersecurity'
 ```